crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/data_sources/journalctl.md

 # Journalctl Acquisition

-This module allows crowdsec to acquire logs from journalctl files in one-shot and streaming mode.
+This module allows `{{v1X.crowdsec.name}}` to acquire logs from journalctl files in one-shot and streaming mode.

 ## Configuration Parameters